badong/badong.github.com/_posts/2012-03-9-general_cheatsheets.md

 Its a shortcut to creating array manually
 3. `et.setInputType(InputType.TYPE_CLASS_PHONE);`  `et.setInputType(InputType.TYPE_CLASS_TEXT)`
 Set the input type for EditText
-4. `<uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />` - if you want to write file in /sdcard
+4. `<uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />` - add this to androidManifext.xml if
-    in android SD card
+    you want to write file in /sdcard in android SD card